Thinking of a project management career......

 ......or perhaps you were recently “volunteered” to be a Project Manager......

-Either way you have a few decisions based on the information on this page.
 My objective is to provide enough information (and one or two recommendations) so you are able to consider your options and make the decisions that will best develop into PM career opportunities.
 All of these areas will be covered in detail, on subsequent pages.

 Project Management Training